occupationMeasurement/occupationMeasurement/README.md

 During development, `roxygen2::roxygenise()` is useful to update .Rd-files.

+## Getting Help & Contributing

+If you encounter any issues / bugs in the package, feel free to file an [issue on GitHub](https://github.com/occupationMeasurement/occupationMeasurement/issues), ideally alongside a clear reproducible example or description.

+We also welcome contributions to the package.
+If you want to contribute to the development of the package, we recommend to first open an [issue](https://github.com/occupationMeasurement/occupationMeasurement/issues) to discuss your ideas and plans, before working on a pull request.

+If you have any questions about the package or plan to use it in a project, feel free to reach out to one of the maintainers via email.
+The list of maintainers and their email addresses is in the `DESCRIPTION` file.

 ## Acknowledgments

 This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German